cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

     * The length of the output MUST be `length`.

-* `Field.rand_vec(length: int) -> list[Self]` returns a vector of
+* `Field.rand_vec(length: int) -> list[Self]` returns a vector of random field
-  random field elements.
-Same pre- and post-conditions as for `Field.zeros()`.
+  elements and has the same pre- and post-conditions as for `Field.zeros()`.
+  Note that this function is not used normatively in the specification of either Prio3 or Poplar1.

 A field element is an instance of a concrete `Field`.
-The concrete class defines the usual arithmetic operations on field elements.
-In addition, it defines the following instance method for converting a field element to an unsigned integer:

-* `elem.as_unsigned() -> int` returns the integer representation of
-  field element `elem`.
+Addition, subtraction, multiplication, division, negation, and inversion are denoted, respectively, `x + y`, `x - y`, `x * y`, `x / y`, `-x`, and `x.inv()`.

+We sometimes need to convert a field element to an `int`, which we denote by `x.as_unsigned()`.
 Likewise, each concrete `Field` implements a constructor for converting an unsigned integer into a field element:

 * `Field(integer: int)` returns `integer` represented as a field element.
-  The value of `integer` MUST be non-negative and less than `Field.MODULUS`.
+The value of `integer` MUST be in the range `(-Field.MODULUS, Field.MODULUS)`;

-Each concrete `Field` has two derived class methods, one for encoding a vector of field elements as a byte string and another for decoding a vector of field elements.
+  negative values are treated as negations.

+### Auxiliary Functions

+The following class methods on `Field` are used to encode and decode vectors of field elements as byte strings:

 ~~~ python
 def encode_vec(cls, vec: list[Self]) -> bytes: